KristoferMar/Git-Guide/README.md

 <i>git rm --cached file1.txt</i><br><br>

 <h2>Commands for Uncommited commits</h2>
-Can be used to discard local changes in a file, thereby restoring its last committed state.
+Can be used to discard local changes in a file, thereby restoring its last committed state. <br>
 <pre>get restore <i>filename</i> </pre>

 <br>